MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-hello-world-app-xaml-universal.md

 ## Before you start...

 -   [What's a Universal Windows app?](universal-application-platform-guide.md)
--   [Download Visual Studio 2017 (and Windows 10)](https://developer.microsoft.com/windows/downloads).
+-   [Download Visual Studio 2017 (and Windows)](https://developer.microsoft.com/windows/downloads).
 If you need a hand, learn how to [get set up](/windows/apps/get-started/get-set-up).
 -   We also assume you're using the default window layout in Visual Studio.
 If you change the default layout, you can reset it in the **Window** menu by using the **Reset Window Layout** command.

 > [!NOTE]